jcburley/joker/README.md

 * Passed as arguments to Go API wrappers
 * Provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)

-Built-in type instances are converted directly to appropriate Joker types.
+Built-in type instances are converted directly to appropriate Clojure types.
 For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported:

 ```